 The purple dashed line represents the median, or middle, of all values reported.

-This measure reports state performance on the percentage of deliveries of live births during the measurement year with a postpartum care visit on or between 21 and 56 days after delivery.
+This measure reports state performance on the percentage of deliveries of live births on or between October 8 of the year prior to the measurement year and October 7 of the measurement year with a postpartum visit on or between 7 and 84 days after delivery.

 States voluntarily report on Prenatal & Postpartum Care: Postpartum Care (PPC-AD) as part of the Core Set of Adult Health Care Quality Measures.
 These data show performance rates for states that voluntarily reported the measure using Adult Core Set measure specifications.